nathaneastwood/fablore/src/main-story/10-outsiders/squeakers-christmas.md

 "It's an animal from Aria, apparently.
 A snowfawn.
 Do you like it?"

-Arakni nods, either in approval or bemusement—it's impossible to define it.
+Arakni nods, either in approval or bemusement-it's impossible to define it.
 Azalea hasn't seen Lena Belle this happy since she poisoned the [Blackjack](../../world-of-rathe/pits/blackjacks-mercenary-group.md#blackjacks-mercenary-group) guards.
 The party was a success, squeakers scampering in from all corners, arm in arm.
 Dash laid on a magnificent feast, clocked to her expense account at Centennial Foods.
 And Arakni put on a pantomime, though its frightful finale dampened the festive mood.
 The entire event almost brought a drunken tear to the self-serving ranger's eye.
 A moment of weakness wiped hastily away.
 Mercenaries don't cry, they survive.
 She does, however, give in to childish excitement when a present is passed her way.
 Azalea tears the parcel open.
 Yellow with purple, blue _and_ red hearts.

 "Socks.
 Again?!"